solo-1234/GetRecordsInCollection/README.md

 # GetRecordsInCollection
 This Invocable Action mimics the built in Get Records element, and allows you to find records where a field matches one of a list of valid values.

 Note: The GetRecordsInTextCollection class has been replaced with GetRecordsInCollection which allows you to either pass in a list of valid values to search for, OR a record collection and a field name if you'd like to search for any of the values in that field for all the records in the collection.
+The original class is left here for reference purposes.

 ## Inputs
 * **objectName:** the object to search for